wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 Servers MUST discard any ADDR-REG-NOTIFICATION messages that meet any of the following conditions:

+- the address is not appropriate for the link;
 - the message does not include a Client Identifier option;
 - the message includes a Server Identifier option;
 - the message does not include at least one IA Address option;